nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 {% responsiveImage './blog/articles/node-js-race-conditions/aurei-race-condition-node-js.png', 'A race condition example showing 2 processes trying to update a balance', { maxWidth: 848 }  %}

 In the picture above you can see that **Component 2** ends up having a _stale_ view of the balance: the balance gets changed by **Component 1** after **Component 2** has read the balance.
 For this reason, when **Component 2** performs its own update, it is effectively overriding any change previously made by **Component 1**.
-This is why we have a race condition: the two components are effectively racing for completing their own tasks and they might end up stepping onto each other's toes!
+This is why we have a race condition: the two components are effectively racing to complete their own tasks and they might end up stepping onto each other's toes!
 This doesn't make [Julius](https://en.wikipedia.org/wiki/Julius_Caesar) happy I am afraid...

 One way to solve this problem is to isolate the 2 concurrent operations into _transactions_ and make sure that there is only one transaction running at a given time.
 This idea might look like this: